linguistics-ul/ala/ccKresExample.md

 )
 ```

 The function `ala.classla` performes lemmatization, part-of-speech (POS) tagging and annotation of universal dependencies (UD) relations.
 The output will be saved as `.xlsx` files in `ccKresExample/cckresV1_0_Classla`.
-The xlsx files will contain columns "word", "lemma", "pos" and "deprel"
+The xlsx files will contain columns "word", "lemma", "pos" and "deprel".

 **References:**
 - [Classla GitHub Repository](https://github.com/clarinsi/classla)